Mixtec culture: Colonization of the Costa Region

 Since the Preclassic, the coast of Oaxaca was occupied by Zapotec-speaking populations.
 According to glottochronological analyses, the separation between the Chatino language and the rest of the languages of the Zapotecan group must have occurred around the 5th century B.C.
 In contrast, the coastal varieties of Mixtec seem to have separated from the rest of the languages of Highland Mixteca around the 10th or 11th century CE, from which it can be inferred that the presence of the Mixtecs on the coast is relatively late.
 In light of these data and the analysis of archaeological artifacts found in the region, it is probable that the linguistic identity of the inhabitants of the lower Verde River valley during the Preclassic and Classic periods was Zapotecan, displaced from central Oaxaca.
 Although the relationship between the lower Verde River valley and Highland Mixteca is not completely ruled out due to geographical proximity, the presence of the Mixtecs in the Coastal region is the product of a late colonization.

 The massive movement of the Mixtecs to the towns of La Costa caused a change in the power relations in these communities.
 The Zapotec towns, like the Chatinos, came under the political domination of the Mixtec elites.
 The Mixtec chiefdoms of La Costa had, for this reason, a multi-ethnic population, as in the case of Tututepec.
 Although this locality was occupied before the Postclassic period, it shows signs of a spectacular demographic growth between the 9th and 10 centuries, related precisely to the Mixtec migration from the highlands.
-From the 11 century, Tututepec would play a fundamental role in the Mixtec history, being the first seat of Ocho Venado, a Mixtec lord who would dominate a territory of more than 40,000 square kilometers after unifying numerous hostile states, defeating them militarily and establishing political alliances with them.
+From the 11th century onward, Tututepec would play a fundamental role in Mixtec history, being the first seat of Eight Deer, a Mixtec lord who would dominate a territory of more than 40,000 square kilometers after unifying numerous hostile states, defeating them militarily and establishing political alliances with them.